 Help us to help get you the best possible media so you can present your clients homes in the best possible light by passing on this helpful advice.

-- Make sure to remove vehicles from the driveway and bring garbage cans inside your garage.
+- The first bit of advice we offer is make sure to remove vehicles from the driveway and bring garbage cans inside your garage.

-- Lawns should be well manicured.
-Rake leaves.
-Remove snow.
-Properly role and store hoses and sprinklers.
+- Their lawns should be well manicured.
+Leaves raked and snow on the pathways removed.
+Properly roll up and store hoses and sprinklers.

 Buyers want to envision your property as their own.
 Therefore as we move into your home it’s important to minimize the amount of personal effects and clutter throughout.

 - Preferably your pets would not be present at the time of filming.
-If it’s not possible to temporarily remove your pets from the property, please keep your pets safely confined in their kennel or in the garage.
-Removing yard waste, toys, food bowls, leashes, dog beds and other pet items from view of potential buyers.
+If it’s not possible to temporarily remove them from the property, please keep your pets safely confined in their kennel or in the garage.
+Remove their waste from your backyard, toys, food bowls, leashes, dog beds and other pet items from view of potential buyers.

 - Fold or remove blankets, arrange furniture cushions properly.